lightspeed/flame/packages/flame-css/README.md

 `flame-css` is not meant to be a complete replacement to `flame`, as it lacks many more complex functionalities that just are not possible without some front-end framework.

-However, `flame-css` provides all the necessary basic components and utility functions to build out the complex functionalities in whatever framework you choose.
+However, `flame-css` provides all the necessary basic components and basic utility functions to build out the complex functionalities in whatever framework you choose.